kellenmurphy/azure-shib-docker/README.md

 1. Edit `VERSIONS` to specify the version of Java, Jetty, and Shibboleth that you want to use.
 2. Execute `./fetch-jetty` and alter the keystore passwords in `jetty-base-9.4/start.d/idp.ini`
 3. Execute `./fetch-shib`
-4. Execute `./gen-selfsigned-cert`
-5. Edit the `install-idp` script to change the critical elements
+4. Edit the `install-idp` script to change the critical elements

    * `TSPASS` and `SEALERPASS` are passwords to use if the trust fabric credentials or data sealer keystores, respectively, need to be generated.
 It's arguable whether changing the default `changeit` values